-- "planning instrument" means an instrument made under a law of the Commonwealth or the Territory that relates to town planning or use of land; - "pre-acquisition declaration" means a declaration under subsection 19 (1); - "public park" means land that, under a law of the Territory, is dedicated or reserved, or is vested in trustees, as a public park or national park or otherwise for the purposes of public recreation; - "public purpose" means a purpose in respect of which the Legislative Assembly or the Parliament of the Commonwealth has power to make laws; - "Territory authority" means an authority that is incorporated under a law of the Territory, not being a body that is declared by the regulations to be an exempt authority; - "Trust Fund" means the Trust Fund kept pursuant to section 82 of the Audit Act 1989.
+"pre-acquisition declaration" means a declaration under subsection 19 (1);

+- "public park" means land that, under a law of the Territory, is dedicated or reserved, or is vested in trustees, as a public park or national park or otherwise for the purposes of public recreation; - "public purpose" means a purpose in respect of which the Legislative Assembly or the Parliament of the Commonwealth has power to make laws; - "Territory authority" means an authority that is incorporated under a law of the Territory, not being a body that is declared by the regulations to be an exempt authority;

+"trust account" means the trust account referred to in section 104A.

-Meaning of "authorised person"
+4. Meaning of "authorised person"

-4. A person is an authorised person for the purposes of a provision of this Act if-
+A person is an authorised person for the purposes of a provision of this Act if-